partio-scout/pos-frontend/README.md

 ## 6. Continuous integration

-Github actions are used for CI.
+Github Actions is used for CI.

 # 7. More useful information